Trossingen Formation: Paleoenvironment

 The Trossingen Formation facies formed as a result of episodic sheet floods in a well-drained playa basin.
 This region was heavily influenced by the Triassic Pangaean monsoon system, often referred to as a "megamonsoon".
 While many Keuper clay beds contain evaporitic sulphate minerals, the deposits are unique in their lack of such minerals, despite showing desiccation features like mudcracks.
 This suggests they were deposited on a dry mudflat where groundwater was too deep for evaporite formation, allowing pedogenic processes to dominate.
 The playa stretched from northern Switzerland through parts of Germany, including Baden-Württemberg, Bavaria, Thuringia, and Saxony-Anhalt, transitioning into central playa lake and lacustrine facies further north.

 The paleoenvironment, particularly the Knollenmergel claystones, suggests a landscape shaped by alternating wet and dry conditions.
 The presence of features like pedogenic slickensides, pseudoanticlines, and deep desiccation cracks indicates that the sediments underwent significant soil formation processes.
 These characteristics align with vertisols-soils that form in climates with strong seasonal moisture fluctuations.

 The Knollenmergel paleosols likely developed through repeated deposition of clay-rich layers, each becoming integrated into the soil through swelling and shrinking processes.
 The widespread evidence of root structures suggests that vegetation was present at times, though oxidation may have destroyed other plant remains.
 Carbonate nodules, sometimes forming vertical "pillars," point to periods of increased aridity, leading to the formation of calcretes.
 The Red-Brown Beds, distinct in color and composition, likely represent a more arid phase, contrasting with the more humid conditions inferred for the purple vertisol layers.

 Among the playa-alike deposits, Porcellispora longdonensis suggests communities of liverworts in ephemeral lakes similar to the extant genus Riella.
 Hypersaline conditions were marked by the alga Plaesiodictyon mosellanum.
 The dominant pollen is mostly of Hirmeriellaceae conifers (Classopollis, Granuloperculatipollis rudis) possibly representing adjacent river margins.
 Small marine incursions likely happened in the uppermost sections, based on associated freshwater Botryococcus with marine dinoflajellates (Micrhystridium, Veryhachium).
+This is reinforced in Fuchsberg and Langenberg near Seinstedt, with large deltaic sections flowing towards the early W sea incursions.

 The Trossingen site also preserves numerous dinosaur fossils, particularly Plateosaurus, with many skeletons found in life-like postures.
 This suggests rapid burial, likely in soft, clay-rich sediments that acted as natural mud traps.
 Such conditions are consistent with the presence of gilgai—depressions in vertisol landscapes that can retain water and become hazards for large animals.
 The overall environmental picture is one of a floodplain subject to periodic drying and wetting, supporting intermittent vegetation and experiencing long-term soil development processes.